rapidsai/rmm/README.md

 >>> cupy.cuda.set_allocator(rmm.rmm_cupy_allocator)
 ```

+**Note:** This only configures cuPy to use current RMM resource for allocations.
+It does not initialize nor change the current resource, e.g., enabling a memory pool.
+See [here](#memoryresource-objects) for more information on how this can be done.

 ### Using RMM with Numba

 You can configure Numba to use RMM for memory allocations using the